 Inspired by the life of Mabel Dodge Luhan, Mabel's Call is an opera in one act (80 minutes) currently in development, scored for six soloists, chorus, and chamber ensemble.

 In 1917, restless 38-year old Mabel abandons her life in New York City as a salon hostess and international icon of the avant-garde in order to reinvent herself in the remote village of Taos, New Mexico.

 Mabel’s journey of self-discovery leads her to Tony Lujan: a Pueblo Indian who becomes her mentor and husband.
 With Tony, Mabel builds a bridge between cultures and summons the seekers of the world—artists, writers, reformers, composers, dance choreographers—who look to the West for a cultural rebirth built from the soil of indigenous America.

 Mabel’s story is unconventional, yet quintessentially American.
-A sweeping tale told on an intimate scale, Mabel's Call probes themes of identity, love, home, spirituality, and the search for a meaningful life, which will resonate with audiences everywhere.
+A universal tale told on an intimate scale, Mabel's Call probes themes of identity, love, home, spirituality, and the search for a meaningful life, which will resonate with audiences everywhere.

 Excerpts from evening-length workshop reading of excerpts from Mabel’s Call in piano reduction score.
 Performed by soprano Shelley Jackson, tenor Andre Garcia-Nuthmann, and baritone Carlos Archuleta, with music direction by pianist Kristin Ditlow.
 Presented in conjunction with national touring exhibit Mabel Dodge Luhan and Company: American Moderns and the West.